P4-TAS: P4-Based Time-Aware Shaper for Time-Sensitive Networking

 \subsubsection{Introducing Gate Switching Intervals (GSIs)}

-The identified internal queue opening/closing delay identified in \sect{eval_queue_delay} causes queue state transitions to occur during a short interval instead of instantaneously.
+The internal queue opening/closing delay identified in \sect{eval_queue_delay} causes queue state transitions to occur during a short interval instead of instantaneously.
 This may cause transitional behavior where queues of a \ac{tGCL} entry are not yet closed while queues of the next \ac{tGCL} entry have already begun forwarding.
-As a result, frames from two \ac{tGCL} entries are transmitted simultaneously, violating the configured \ac{tGCL}.
-This overlap is a phenomenon of P4-TAS, not an artifact of the measurement, and must be addressed.
-To mitigate this effect, we introduce \acfp{GSI} which are illustrated in \fig{pdfs/gsi}.
+As a result, frames from consecutive \ac{tGCL} entries may be transmitted simultaneously, violating the configured \ac{tGCL}.
+This overlap is a phenomenon of the TAS, not an artifact of the measurement, and must be addressed.
+To mitigate this effect, we introduce \acp{GSI} which are illustrated in \fig{pdfs/gsi}.

-\figeps[\columnwidth]{pdfs/gsi}{\Acfp{GSI} mitigate transitional behavior of \ac{tGCL} entries by explicitly closing all queues for a short time.}
+\figeps[\columnwidth]{pdfs/gsi}{\Acp{GSI} mitigate transitional behavior of \ac{tGCL} entries by explicitly closing all queues for a short time.}